“Picture yourself in a boat on a river, with tangerine trees and marmalade skies…”

 - Jerry Seinfeld – no wife, no kids, no will.
 We all know someone like him.
 If he were to die his parents would get everything.
 Can’t you just picture Elaine, George and Kramer, rolling their eyes…saying “WHAT??
 Jerry wrote no will?
 He has no siblings, and his parents are all set down in Florida – they don’t need it, WE DO!”
 Maybe he wanted his parents to benefit, maybe he knew they were set and he wanted to share his success with his friends.
 But he can’t say now, because he’s floating around, wishing he hadn’t helped George’s fiancée with those cheap, toxic wedding invitations.

 - Murphy Brown – TV anchor and single mom.
 Her out-of-wedlock son Avery would inherit everything, but who would be responsible for taking care of him if she died when he was just 6?
 The father of the boy is alive, but said from the get-go he doesn’t want to raise him, and doesn’t want to support him.
 Under the law, the biological dad would have the first claim to guardianship.
 He would likely also ask to be the custodian of the money Murphy left for Avery.
-Everyone would have to hope the dad didn’t squander the money before Avery reached age 18; if he did squander it, there’s not much a court can do after the fact, and Avery is unlikely to want to sue his own dad.
+Everyone would have to hope the dad didn’t squander the money before Avery reached age 18; if he did squander it, and had not posted a bond, there’s not much a court can do after the fact, and Avery may not want to sue his own dad.
 It’s his money, and his case.

 - Andy Griffith - What if dear old Andy died without a will and didn’t name Aunt Bea as Opie’s guardian?
 Courts today are rarely as homey and understanding as they once were …. the person able to give Opie the most financial security will probably win a contest for guardianship, since as best we know, Opie’s mom is no longer alive.
 Maybe it will be Aunt Bea, but maybe Opie’s mom had a brother… a busy rich guy from Mt.
 Pilot, or worse NYC, who Andy and Opie hadn’t seen or heard from in years.
 No amount of pleading from Bea and her friends will likely convince a court to let Opie stay in Mayberry, so we’re left imagining Andy as he hovers overhead, wailing, “No, no, I want Opie to stay with Aunt Bea!”